 So, you got a new dog?
-You’ve picked a dog name, breed, and are now working on your Christmas for your four-legged friend.
+You’ve picked out his or her name and are now working on your Christmas list for your four-legged friend.

 You could just head to the pet store and pick something out.
 But are you sure that all of the pet products on sale are safe and sustainable?